 The good news is that weight loss of just 5% has been shown to significantly improve the symptoms of PCOS.

-So, if you think losing weight might help you tackle PCOS and smooth the way to pregnancy, you can chat to your doctor about the best ways to achieve this.
-A couple of good tips are to:
+So, if you think losing weight might help you tackle PCOS and smooth the way to pregnancy, you can chat with your doctor about the best ways to achieve this.

-One scientific study showed that brisk walking combined with a healthy diet helped women with PCOS improve their menstrual cycle regularity by 50%.
-Small steps can still be really effective.
+One scientific study showed that brisk walking combined with a healthy diet helped women with PCOS improve their menstrual cycle regularity by 50%, increasing their chances of getting pregnant with PCOS naturally.

 How can I increase my fertility with PCOS?

 You take them at the start of your menstrual cycle, usually for several cycles, and they encourage your ovaries to release an egg.

 There are also a couple of other oral medications that aren’t technically licensed for treating PCOS, but they can be used “off-label” for this purpose.

-If oral medications aren’t working for you, you may be offered an injection of one of a group of drugs called gonadotrophins.
-This is a hormonal treatment that is very good at encouraging your ovaries into action.
+If oral medications aren’t working for you, you may be offered an injection of one of a group of drugs called gonadotropins, which include FSH, LH, and hCG.